-The Department of Labor (DOL) is submitting the Wage Hour Division (WHD) sponsored information collection request (ICR) titled, “29 CFR Part 825, The Family and Medical Leave Act of 1993,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act (PRA) of 1995 (44 U.S.C.
-3501 et seq.).
+The Department of Labor (DOL) is submitting this Wage and Hour Division (WHD)-sponsored information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995 (PRA).
+Public comments on the ICR are invited.

 OMB Control Number: 1235-0003.

-Affected Public: Business or other for-profit; Not-for-profits institutions; Farms; State, Local, and Tribal Government.
+Affected Public: Businesses or other for-profits, not-for-profit institutions, Farms, State, Local, or Tribal Government.

 BILLING CODE 4510-27-P